Generating In-Distribution Proxy Graphs for Explaining Graph Neural Networks: The

 \section{The {\ours}}

-Inspired by our novel GIB with proxy graphs, in this section, we introduce a straightforward yet theoretically robust instantiation, named {\ours}.
+Based on our novel GIB with proxy graphs, in this section, we introduce a straightforward yet theoretically robust instantiation, named {\ours}.
 As shown in Figure \ref{fig:framework}, the architecture of our model comprises two key modules: the explainer and the proxy graph generator.
-The explainer takes the $G$ as input and outputs a subgraph $G'$ as an explanation, which is optimized through the outer objective in~\eqref{eq:bi-level-opt}.
+The explainer takes the original graph $G$ as its input and outputs a subgraph $G'$ as an explanation, which is optimized through the outer objective in~\eqref{eq:bi-level-opt}.
 The proxy graph generator generates an in-distributed proxy graph, which is optimized with the inner objective.